Chatterbox TTS Voice Channel

 Interface 1: OpenAI Compatible Interface (/v1/audio/speech)

-Python Example (openai SDK):
+Python Example (using openai SDK):

 from openai import OpenAI